fortinet-solutions-cse/fortistacks/docs/docs/About.md

 This version 2 also provide more advanced examples for secure sdwan and scalability.
 Those requires Fortimanager.

+This version 2 also provide more advanced examples for secure sdwan, scalability and life cycle managemnt.
+Those requires Fortimanager.

 To correctly get the referenced submodules please use the --recursive option of git clone like this:
 ```bash
 git clone https://github.com/fortinet-solutions-cse/fortistacks.git --recursive